italia/designers.italia.it/.github/ISSUE_TEMPLATE/open-an-issue---EN.md

  ## What
  > Please describe the theme of your report in a clear and concise manner, including the link to the page(s) of concern.
  > To report a bug specify how to reproduce it in steps: e.g. (1) Go to '...'; (2) Click '...'; (3) Now you find the bug '...'.
- > To propose a contribution please describe the solution you picture, what you expect, and any alternatives you have already evaluated.
+ > To propose a contribution describe the solution you picture, what you expect, and any alternatives you've considered.
  ## Why
  > Explain why you consider this report as being relevant.
  > Point out analyses, verifications, and tests performed to support it (e.g., data analytics, heuristic analysis, usability tests, accessibility checks), if available.